cmudig/cmudig.github.io/_courses/2022-spring-interactive-ds.md

 If you have a disability and are registered with the Office of Disability Resources, we encourage you to use their online system to notify us of your accommodations and discuss your needs with us as early in the semester as possible.
 We will work with you to ensure that accommodations are provided as appropriate.
 If you suspect that you may have a disability and would benefit from accommodations but are not yet registered with the Office of Disability Resources, we encourage you to contact them at [access@andrew.cmu.edu](mailto:access@andrew.cmu.edu).

 ### Health and Well-being

+If you are experiencing COVID-like symptoms or have a recent COVID exposure, do not attend class if we are meeting in-person.
+Please email the instructors for accomodations.

 If you or anyone you know experiences any academic stress, difficult life events, or feelings like anxiety or depression, we strongly encourage you to seek support.
 Counseling and Psychological Services (CaPS) is here to help; call [412-268-2922](tel:412-268-2922) and visit their website at [www.cmu.edu/counseling/](http://www.cmu.edu/counseling/).
 Consider reaching out to a friend, faculty or family member you trust for help getting connected to the support that can help.
 If you or someone you know is feeling suicidal or in danger of self-harm, call someone immediately, day or night: